Wichtige Views

 Reset the parameters for day and night using a separate pfile.

-a large number of rows, the server may generate temporary segments to handle the sort
+statement selects a large number of rows, the server may generate temporary segments to

-runs.
-This process incurs I/O and processing overhead, and should be
+handle the sort runs.
+This process incurs I/O and processing overhead, and should

 Hash Join

-tables are small tables joined to the fact table using a PK-FK join.
+table.
+Lookup tables are small tables joined to the fact table using a PK-FK

 Performance and Resource Usage

-When an application calls these procedures, they record and read information into and
+track a module.
+When an application calls these procedures, they record and read

 Inappropriate use of the HAVING clause increases response time.

-or SET_MODULE.
-READ_CLIENT_INFO reads the last client information
+by SET_ACTION or SET_MODULE.
+READ_CLIENT_INFO reads the last client

 DB_BLOCK_CHECKSUM